 LAFC’s José Cifuentes Advocates for school soccer programs in Ecuador

-LAFC’s José Cifuentes Advocates for school soccer programs in Ecuador Originally appeared on NBC Sports Chicago
+LAFC’s José Cifuentes Advocates for school soccer programs in Ecuador Originally appeared on NBC Sports Philadelphia

 Some of the globe’s Greatest soccer stars are taking the stage for the first time at a FIFA World Cup this November – one of these newcomers being José Adoni Cifuentes.